lullius/MoveTool/README.md

+# MoveTool has moved!
+MoveTool's new repository is here: https://github.com/DoctorBearPhD/MoveTool

 # MoveTool
 A tool that outputs JSON files from Street Fighter 5's BCM, BAC and BCH (uasset) files and rebuilds those files from JSON.